jirotubuyaki/ThunderBayesR/README.md

 This method exhibits a two dimensional graph for the method "crp_gibbs".
 Let’s arguments be:
   ・ data : a matrix of data for clustering.
 Row is each data i and column is dimensions of each data i.
-  ・ z_result : a vector denotes the number of a cluster for each data i and it is the output of the method "crp_gibbs".
+  ・ z_result : an array denotes the number of a cluster for each data i and it is the output of the method "crp_gibbs".

 ## Example
 Data is generated from normal distributions and parameters are set as mu=c(0,0), alpha=0.3, sigmatable=14, rho_0=0.1, burnin=40, iteration=200.
 The result is plotted on a graph and each data joins in any cluster.
 The graph is given by below: